srirangav/pdfview/README.txt

 Platforms:

-    pdfview has been tested on MacOSX (11.x).  pdfview.sh has been tested on FreeBSD (13.0), OpenBSD (7.0), and Debian (11.x).
+    pdfview has been tested on MacOSX (11.x, 12.x).
+It may work on earlier versions (MacOSX 10.4 and newer).

+    pdfview.sh has been tested on FreeBSD (13.0), OpenBSD (7.0),
+    and Debian (11.x).
 It should work on other systems that have pdftotext installed.

 Notes: